-The largest volunteer-led fundraiser for ALS Societies across Canada, the Walk to End ALS is a fun, family-friendly way to celebrate hope for a future without ALS, honour those we have loved and lost, and show support for the 3,000 Canadians and their families living with the disease.
+The ALS Canada Walk to End ALS is the largest community fundraiser for ALS research, advocacy, and community-based services.
+It is a fun, family-friendly way to celebrate hope for a world free of ALS, honour the people we have loved and lost, and show support for Canadians and their families living with the disease.

-- Amyotrophic lateral sclerosis is a disease that gradually paralyzes people because the brain is no longer able to communicate with the muscles of the body that we are typically able to move at will.
+Amyotrophic lateral sclerosis is a disease that progressively paralyzes people because the brain is no longer able to communicate with the muscles of the body that we are typically able to move at will.

-- ALS has an estimated cost to families of $150,000 to $250,000.
+ALS has an estimated cost to families of $150,000 to $250,000.
 This includes the loss of salary that often comes about when a family member leaves their job to care for their loved one full-time.